peterhinch/micropython-msgpack/README.md

 ext types.
 As stated above, timestamps are unsupported.

-The repository includes `umsgpack/umsgpack_ext.py` which optionally extends the library to support Python `set`, `complex` and `tuple` objects.
+The repository includes `umsgpack/umsgpack_ext.py` which optionally extends the library to support Python `set`, `complex`, `tuple` and `Pin` objects.
 The aim is to show how this can easily be extended to include further types.

 This MicroPython version uses various techniques to minimise RAM use including "lazy imports": a module is only imported on first usage.
 For example an